jondavidjohn/node-tidy-package/README.md

 # node-tidy-package

-This is a tool to compare the packages you have required in your `package.json` in both `devDependencies` and `dependencies` to their actual usage in your project.
-It searches for both `*.js` files and files in any `bin` directories.
+A tool to help you keep your package tidy in two ways:

-Any dependencies that it finds no `require()` on will be reported as **unused**.
+1. **Search out dead weight**, analyzing your project source to determine if you have packages listed as dependencies that are not in use.

-This tool will also report out of date dependencies as well.
+2. **Find out of date dependencies**, comparing your list of defined dependencies to their latest counterparts in npm.

 It does not modify your project in any way, simply provides a package listing.